Superrehtard/old_diaspora_wiki/Roadmap.md

 Tracker is where we keep our most immediate priorities, and it's a good indication of what we are going to be working on in the next 2 or 3 weeks.

+You can also look at the [branches](https://github.com/diaspora/diaspora/branches) we have in our git-repo, to see how actively a feature is being developed.

 ## And Beyond...

 These are things that are in our plan, but haven't yet come to the front of the priority queue.